 Web design is as important to the deceptively simple landing page as it is to the rest of your site.
 Accordingly, it should collect sufficient analytics so you can double down on what works, and change what doesn’t.
 Analytics allow for effective A/B testing of every element, from different headline versions to different images to different colours and placements.
 If what appeals to visitors changes over time, your analytics keep you aware so you can respond appropriately.

 There’s no one template that will give you the ideal landing page.
 That’s because of the intersection of your brand, products, and visitors are unique.
 You will most likely develop multiple landing pages to appeal to users arriving from different places.
 You will need to test them to learn how to fine-tune them for better conversion results.
-Your web design company should understand the importance of landing pages, how to develop them, and how to test them for effectiveness – therefore if you still have not found your Digital Agency Made in Scotland would be more then happy to give you professional consultancy and assistance.
+Your web design company should understand the importance of landing pages, how to develop them, and how to test them for effectiveness.
+Therefore, if you still have not found the right digital agency for you, Made in Scotland would be more than happy to give you professional consultancy and assistance.